splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 ![pet](../../images/petclinic-pet.png)

-If you want, you can access this website on your phone as well.
-This will also show up in RUM.
+If you want, you can access this website on your phone/tablet as well as this data will also show up in RUM.